 Agricultural Engineering Apprenticeships

-The Midlands Agricultural Engineering Traineeship and Apprenticeship Scheme was originally set up by a former President of the Nottinghamshire County Show Geoffrey Bond OBE, working in partnership with Nottingham University Academy of Science and Technology (NUAST), and agricultural machinery manufacturers and suppliers.
+The Midlands Agricultural Engineering Apprenticeship Awards were originally set up by a former President of the Nottinghamshire County Show Geoffrey Bond OBE, working in partnership with Nottingham University Academy of Science and Technology (NUAST), and agricultural machinery manufacturers and suppliers.

 Newark and Nottinghamshire Agricultural Society (NNAS) continue to support the scheme as part of our Education Programme.